Parenting

 Mom holds her son's hand

 In today's world, when we see violent events unfold in both metropolitan and rural communities, it reminds us that they can happen at any place and any time.
 Parents can help their children cope with traumatic events when they occur, whether close to home or far.
 5 Suggestions to Help Kids Cope 1.
 Talk to your children Try to explain what has happened in order to help ease their fears.
 Reassure them that, although these are horrible events, many people are working to keep them safe.
 Encourage your children to ask questions.
-Explain that emergencies can happen in different ways and that schools [...]
+Explain that emergencies can happen at any time in any place, but [...]